 - Publications and factsheets

-If you need assistance with rabbit control, please contact your local Landscape Officer for advice through our Landscape SA centres at Mt Gambier (ph.
-8735 1204) or Keith (ph.
-8755 1620).
+If you need assistance with rabbit control, please contact your local Landscape Officer for advice.
+Call 08 8429 7550 to be put in touch with your local Landscape Officer.

 Did you know RabbitScan is a free resource for landholders, Landcare groups, community groups, local Councils, professional pest controllers and biosecurity groups.
 It has been designed by landholders for communities, and it is very easy to use.